rehrler/rehrler.github.io/README.md

 ## tool recommendations

 ### os
-- for my daily work, I prefer [kubuntu](https://kubuntu.org/).
-- on my private computer, I use [endeavouros](https://endeavouros.com/).
+- on my private computer, I use [Arch Linux](https://archlinux.org/).
 - i mostly work with [ros](https://www.ros.org/) as message and service framework with nodes possible in c++ and python.
 - i prefer the ide's by [jetbrains](https://www.jetbrains.com/), especially clion for ros applications and pycharm for pure python projects.